enfoldu/serverless-landing-page-app/README.md

 -->
 # Landing Page Application

 This script builds a complete landing page with everything need, out of the box.
-All the content is served via HTTPS only.
-HTTP requests are redirected to HTTPS.
+All the content is served via HTTPS only and any HTTP requests are redirected to HTTPS.

 S3 in combination with CloudFront, Route 53, and ACM (AWS Certificate Manager).
 S3 is used to store our static HTML file while CloudFront is responsible for making it available via Amazon's Content Delivery Network.
 ACM provides the free SSL certificates for your domain.
-We then use Route 53 to add the proper domains.
+We then use Route 53 for DNS.

 Any traffic to www is redirected to the root domain.
 So www.your_domain_name.com will redirect to your_domain_name.com.